‘E.T.,’ ‘Bugsy’ cinematographer Allen Daviau dies at 77

 A five-time Oscar nominee, Daviau was also behind the camera on “Empire of the Sun,” “Bugsy,” “The Color Purple,” “Avalon” and “Defending Your Life.”

+Spielberg said in a statement that, “Allen was a wonderful artist but his warmth and humanity were as powerful as his lens.
+He was a singular talent and a beautiful human being.”
+The director had sent a letter to his old friend upon hearing of his struggle with the virus that was read to him several times at his bedside.
+ADVERTISEMENT

-“He will be remembered fondly for his sense of humor, his taste for the best of foods and his laugh that unmistakably marked his presence from far away,” ASC president Kees van Oostrum wrote in an email to members Wednesday.
+ASC president Kees van Oostrum wrote in an email to members Wednesday that Daviau “Will be remembered fondly for his sense of humor, his taste for the best of foods and his laugh that unmistakably marked his presence from far away.”

 He met Spielberg in 1967 and discovered a shared love of movies.
 Spielberg later said that his 8mm and 16mm films “weren’t doing the trick” to help him break into the business and he started collaborating with Daviau.
 Together they shot “Amblin” in 1968.